Rust with axum

 First modify the use imports at the top of the file:

-Next define these three structs to help llmchat() deserialize JSON received from clients.
-Add these lines right below the use block:
+Next define the following structures to help llmchat() deserialize JSON received from clients.

 pub struct OllamaMessage {